latest nhpb_banner 1__compressed2

 Financial assistance programs in Oregon.

-Learn how to get financial help, government assistance, and grant money in all cities and counties in Oregon, listed below including Portland and Eugene.
-Get financial assistance to help with utility bills or rent, free medical or dental care, groceries, and more.
-Also find free stuff including food, Meals on Wheels services, medications and foreclosure prevention.
-Locate financial help near you in OR.
+Learn how to get financial help, including grant money in all cities and counties in Oregon.
+Get assistance to help with utility bills or rent, free groceries, transportation services and more.
+A number of non-profits and government organizations help struggling families or people.
+Find where to get financial help in your area of Oregon.

-Low-income families will take priority.
-The immediate financial help is combined with long term support, such as credit card bill help, free job placement in OR, as well as basic needs include clothes or gas vouchers for work.
+The emergency or long term financial help is combined with other social services, such as budgeting resources, free job placement in OR, as well as basic needs include clothes or gas vouchers for work.
+The goal of the organizations throughout Oregon is to offer money to help pay bills for people in a crisis as well as case management services.

 Money to help pay electric bills, housing, free food or stuff, and financial help in OR